The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 Gallowglass pressed on.
 “First and foremost, let me remind you that the academic year here begins today and concludes on October 31st.
 Throughout the year, you will have three breaks in which you may return home and reunite with your families.
 However, beyond those precious weeks, prepare yourselves for a rigorous ten months of study and growth.”

-He paused, his words hanging in the air, before continuing, directed toward the newcomers and experienced students alike.
+He paused, his words hanging in the air, before he addressed both newcomers and experienced students alike.
 “If, for any reason, you have doubts about embarking on this educational journey with us, or if you believe that you may not be up to the challenges that await, know that tomorrow morning at eight o’clock, there will be a boat departing from the beach.
 It is your last chance to reconsider.”

 Mr. Gallowglass held their attention with his imposing presence, his voice carrying a sense of gravity.
 “But for those of you who possess the fortitude to remain, let me share the structure of our classes.
 They are divided based on age groups, starting from first-year students all the way to those in their seventh years.
-And for the exceptionally gifted among you — the chosen few — there are optional post-graduation studies that await.
+And, for the exceptionally gifted among you, there are optional post-graduation studies that await.
 Once classes commence, you will be expected to work diligently and excel in your chosen fields.
 Responsibility and accountability are the guiding principles within these hallowed halls.”

 Abby glanced around the room, her eyes scanning the anxious faces of her future pupils.
-The atmosphere was thick with tension and curiosity.
-What areas was the headmaster referring to?
+She couldn’t help but notice that the atmosphere was thick with tension and curiosity.

 Gallowglass continued, his words laced with a sense of urgency.
-“Two specific areas I want to highlight are the Bestiary, where we house the most extraordinary and dangerous mythical creatures, and the Clock Room.
+“Two specific areas I want to highlight are the Bestiary, where we house the most extraordinary and dangerous mythical creatures, and the Clock Room, with its portals to a myriad of worlds beyond time.
 Believe me when I say that the creatures in the Bestiary are not your average pets.
 The last thing I want is to have a conversation with any of your parents explaining why their child is dead.”
 His stern scowl pierced through the crowd, daring anyone to challenge his seriousness.

-He then focused his attention on a particular third-year student who he caught chatting with a friend instead of paying attention.
-“Am I understood, Mr. Cantrell?”
-The headmaster’s voice carried an edge of disappointment.
+The Headmaster focused his attention on a particular third-year student who had been chatting with a friend instead of paying attention.
+“Am I understood, Mr. Cantrell?” he said, his voice carrying a warning.

-Josh Cantrell, a brown-haired student with a face flushed in embarrassment, replied in a hushed voice, “Yes, sir!”
+Josh Cantrell, a brown-haired student whose face flushed red with embarrassment, replied in a hushed voice, “Yes, sir!”

-The headmaster nodded, as if coming to a decision.
+The Headmaster nodded, as if coming to a decision.
 “Now, let me address another crucial matter.
-I feel the need to remind you all, at the beginning of each year, that Grimoire Academy of Applied Knowledge is not a ‘magic academy,’ a school for witchcraft and wizardry, or any of those oft-repeated phrases.
-Contrary to what some may believe,” he warned with conviction, “less than fifteen percent of our students possess the ability to practice magic.
+I feel the need to remind you all, at the beginning of each year, that Grimoire Academy of Applied Knowledge is not a ‘magic academy,’ a school for witchcraft and wizardry, nor any of those other oft-repeated phrases.
+Contrary to what some may believe, less than fifteen percent of our students possess the ability to practice magic.
 And the only reason that statistic is that high is because of a number of Homo Magi students here for specialized studies at Nommo Hall.”

 Abby leaned in slightly, her interest piqued.
-She had already heard rumors about some of the students from Nommo Hall during the boat ride there.
-The curiosity surged within her.
+She had already heard rumors about some of the students from Nommo Hall during the boat ride there, giving rise to an insatiable curiosity within her.

-“However,” the headmaster continued, “while we may not exclusively focus on magic, Grimoire Academy doesn’t shy away from acknowledging the existence of the supernatural.
+“However,” the Headmaster continued, “while we may not exclusively focus on magic, Grimoire Academy certainly doesn’t shy away from the supernatural.
 Our purpose here is to prepare you for a world teeming with supernatural threats and situations that ordinary society is oblivious to.
-Yes, we do offer some general instruction in magic for those with the gift, but the majority of our curriculum is designed to equip all students with the knowledge to face these peculiar challenges.
-Magic is just one piece of the puzzle.”
+Yes, we do offer some general instruction in magic for those with the gift, but the majority of our curriculum is designed to equip all students with the knowledge to face these peculiar challenges, and more.
+Magic is merely one piece of the puzzle.”

-“It is absolutely imperative that you refrain from using the term ‘magic academy’ while on school grounds,” the headmaster warned, his intense gaze sweeping over the students.
+“Therefore, it is absolutely imperative that you refrain from using the term ‘magic academy’ while on school grounds,” the Headmaster warned, his intense gaze sweeping over the students.
 “Your teachers will make sure to remind you of this.
 We have our reasons, so please respect this rule.”

-As silence settled over the assembly hall, Mr. Gallowglass’ one right eye seemed to bore into everyone present, emphasizing the importance of his words.
-Abby couldn’t help but feel a mix of excitement and trepidation.
-Grimoire Academy was unlike anything she had ever imagined.
+As silence settled over the assembly hall, Mr. Gallowglass’ one right eye seemed to bore into everyone present, as if emphasizing his words.
+Abby couldn’t help but feel both excitement and trepidation, for Grimoire Academy was unlike anything she had imagined.

-“Mr. Bones, Baron Weirwulf, Miss Eve,” he said, his voice now laced with a sense of ease and familiarity, putting Timothy somewhat at ease.
+“Mr. Bones, Baron Weirwulf, Miss Eve,” continued Mr. Gallowglass, his tone somewhat relaxed.
 “Please come up front.”

-Startled, Timothy’s eyes widened as he watched one of the three teachers rise and begin shuffling to the front.
-It was Mr. Bones, adorned in an eccentric light-purple suit that seemed to belong to another time, with his fringe of white hair encircling his pale skull.
-From his forehead extended a long and pointed widow’s peak, almost reaching the edge of the white hair.
+Timothy Hunter’s eyes widened in shock as he watched one of the three teachers rise and begin shuffling to the front.
+This was Mr. Bones, adorned in an eccentric light purple suit that seemed to belong to another time, with a fringe of white hair encircling his pale skull.
+From his forehead extended a long and pointed widow’s peak.
 Scruffy white sideburns completed his peculiar appearance, reminiscent of a character straight out of a Charles Dickens novel.
-But it wasn’t just his antique appearance that caught Timothy’s attention; it was the fact that Mr. Bones had skin as blue as the midnight sky and eyes as yellow as the flickering flames of a candle, giving him an eerie semblance of a reanimated corpse.
-Adding to this disturbing image was a thick tie, the center of which bore a small white skull.
-As the teacher’s wicked grin met Timothy’s gaze, a shiver ran down the young boy’s spine.
-Mr. Bones, the butler of Ghost Manor, certainly knew how to cultivate an unearthly air about him to captivate his audience with tales of the dead. (*)
+But it wasn’t just his old-fashioned appearance that caught Timothy’s attention; it was the fact that Mr. Bones had sickly blue skin and eyes as yellow as old newsprint, giving him the appearance of a reanimated corpse.
+Adding to this disturbing image was a thick tie with a small white skull at its center.
+As the teacher’s wicked grin met Timothy’s gaze, a shiver ran down the boy’s spine.
+Mr. Bones, the butler of Ghost Manor, had long known how to cultivate an unearthly air about him, in order to regale his audience with tales of the dead. (*)

 [(*) Editor’s note: Mr. Bones first appeared in “Who’s Staying in the Secret Room?”
 Ghost Manor v2 #1 (October, 1971).]

-The second male teacher, Baron Weirwulf, appeared rather ordinary in contrast to the enigmatic Mr. Bones.
-Still, with his wild mane of hair and full beard, paired with his outmoded suit, the Baron resembled a character who could have stepped out of the pages of Grimm’s Fairy Tales.
+The second male teacher, Baron Weirwulf, appeared somewhat ordinary in contrast to the enigmatic Mr. Bones.
+Still, with his wild mane of dark brown hair and full beard, paired with his outmoded suit, the Baron resembled a character who could have stepped out of the pages of Grimm’s Fairy Tales.
 One could almost imagine him devouring a blood pie made from the meat of disobedient children.
-And that name of his, coupled with his distinct Eastern European accent, only served to deepen the sense of otherworldliness that surrounded him.
-Timothy couldn’t help but wonder if the Baron would transform into a ferocious wolf under the next full moon. (*)
+And that name of his, coupled with his distinctive Eastern European accent, only served to deepen the sense of otherworldliness that surrounded him.
+Timothy couldn’t help but wonder if the Baron might transform into a ferocious wolf under the next full moon. (*)

 [(*) Editor’s note: Baron Weirwulf first appeared in “Baron Weirwulf’s Library,” Haunted #17 (July, 1974)]

 Timothy watched as Miss Eve, Mr. Bones, and Baron Weirwulf made their way toward the stage.
 He couldn’t help but be captivated by Miss Eve’s enchanting beauty, wondering what it was about her that drew him in.
-It wasn’t just him, either — every other schoolboy seemed to share his fascination with her.
-However, there was something peculiar about her presence, a mysteriousness that matched the strange ambiance of Grimoire Island.
-Maybe it was the mischievous smile she wore or the raven perched on her shoulder.
-Whatever it was, Miss Eve fit right into the peculiar world of the academy. (*)
+He wasn’t the only one affected, either, for every other schoolboy seemed to share his fascination with her.
+At the same time, however, there was something peculiar about her presence, an eccentricity that matched the strange ambiance of Grimoire Island.
+Perhaps it was the mischievous smile she wore, or the raven perched on her shoulder, but whatever it was, Miss Eve fit in well on Grimoire Island. (*)

 [(*) Editor’s note: Eve first appeared in “When Is Tomorrow Yesterday?”
 Secrets of Sinister House #6 (August-September, 1972).]

-“Mr. Bones will be number one, the Baron two, Miss Eve three,” instructed the headmaster.
+“Mr. Bones will be number one, the Baron two, Miss Eve three,” instructed the Headmaster.
 As the three teachers took their places at three spots along the stage, Mr. Gallowglass turned his attention to the students gathered in the room.
-His eyes scanned the crowd until they landed on a young boy named Murphy.
-“Mr. Murphy,” the headmaster called out, his voice carrying authority and expectation.
+His eyes scanned the crowd until they landed on a disheveled, gray-haired boy named Murphy.
+“Mr. Murphy,” the Headmaster called out.

 Timothy glanced over at Gray Murphy, who sat in the front right corner and looked up, his eyes meeting Gallowglass’ gaze.
-“If you would please start the counting with one, we will divide you up in thirds for the island tour,” the headmaster instructed, his tone leaving no room for negotiations.
+“If you would please start the counting with one, we will divide you up into thirds for the island tour,” the Headmaster instructed, his tone leaving no room for negotiations.

 Frowning slightly, Timothy realized that he and his newfound friend, Rick, would be separated for the duration of the tour.
-They had been sitting together in the auditorium, enjoying each other’s company.
-The thought of being apart dampened Timothy’s spirits.
-“This stinks,” he muttered softly under his breath.
+They had been sitting together in the auditorium, enjoying each other’s company, and the thought of being apart dampened Timothy’s spirits.
+“This is rubbish,” he muttered softly under his breath.

 Rick overheard Timothy’s complaint and whispered, “No worries, pal.
 We’ll find each other again at the dorms after the tour.”

 Timothy managed a small smile, grateful for Rick’s comforting words.
-As the students began to divide themselves into groups, Timothy couldn’t help but feel a twinge of nervousness at the thought of exploring Grimoire Island without his newfound friend by his side.
-However, he held onto the hope that they would be reunited soon.
+As the students began to divide themselves into groups, Timothy couldn’t help but feel a twinge of anxiety at the thought of exploring Grimoire Island without his newfound friend by his side.
+Still, he held onto the hope that they would be reunited soon.

 Once the students were assigned to their groups and on their way, Mr. Gallowglass quietly slipped out of the room, leaving Timothy to contemplate the adventures that awaited him on Grimoire Island.